samuela/bidirectional-typing/README.md

 I'm not sure if this is a good or bad thing really.
 I view it as a simplification, personally.
 (This is equivalent to the Sub rule in "Complete and Easy.")

-The rest of the implementation reflects the "Complete and Easy" algorithm fairly closely.
-We are just missing `subtype` and `synth`,
+The rest of the implementation actually reflects the "Complete and Easy" algorithm fairly closely.
+I also ended up with `subtype` and `synth`, but happened to inline the instantiation rules.

 ```haskell
 synth :: TypeEnv -> Expr -> Maybe (Type, TypeEnv)